BabyMochi/ECS-171-Project/README.md

 - Helped with the discussion and conclusion parts of the write-up

 ### Rishabh
-- Did not participate in the project
+- Did not participate in the project (dropping class?)